Goro-Majima/p7-Cr-ez-GrandPy-Bot-le-papy-robot/README.md

 ## Just wanna check the result ?

-Go to my-grandpy.herokuapp.com and check how smart is Grandpy !
+Go to http://my-grandpy.herokuapp.com and check out how smart is Grandpy !